claytose/CS312Minecraft/README.md

    - Type `yes` when prompted to apply changes.
 ---

-## 4. Install Java
+## 4. Record Public IP Address

-1. Run: `sudo yum update -y` to check for updates.
+1. Run: `18.212.189.37` to check the public IP address of the previously created Minecraft server.
-2. Run: `sudo dnf install java-21-amazon-corretto -y` to install Java (https://docs.aws.amazon.com/corretto/latest/corretto-21-ug/what-is-corretto-21.html).
+   - Record this public IP address for later.

 ---